schmaustech/lldpd-container/README.md

 root           4       0  0 18:46 pts/0    00:00:00 /bin/sh
 root           7       4  0 18:50 pts/0    00:00:00 ps -ef
 ~~~

+We can use the lldpcli utlity to show the configuration of lldpd.

 ~~~bash
 sh-5.1# lldpcli show conf